JS-24693/python-basics-codio/README.md

 ## listiteration.py
 Iterating over a list processes each element from index 0 to the final index.

 A for loop is the standard way to iterate; the list name is plural, and the loop variable is its singular form for readability.

 A while loop can iterate but is less efficient because you must track the list length, manage an index variable, and increment it manually to access each element.

 ## _2dlist.py
 A 2D list is a list whose elements are themselves lists.

+### Declaring a 2D List
-Declare it with outer brackets and inner brackets, separated by commas; indent inner lists for readability.
+A 2D list is a list of lists.
+Declare with outer brackets and inner brackets, separated by commas; indent inner lists for readability.

+### Accessing Elements
-Indexing a 2D list returns an inner list.
-Concatenate lists using +.
-Use append() to add a new inner list.
+Indexing returns an inner list.
+Use `+` to concatenate lists.
+Use `append()` to add an inner list.

+### Iteration
-Iterate with indexes or nested loops to access inner‑list elements; iterate without indexes using for element in sequence.
+Iterate with indexes or nested loops to access inner‑list elements.
+Use `for element in sequence` for index‑free iteration.

+### Printing
 Use a single print statement to print a 2D list on one line.
-Use a single for loop to print each inner list of a 2D list on its own line.
-Use a nested loop to print each element of the inner lists without square brackets or commas and to control spacing between each element.
+Use one for loop to print each inner list on a separate line.
+Use nested loops to print individual elements without brackets or commas and to control spacing.

+### Sorting and Aggregation
 Sort inner lists with a loop.
-Use loops with sum(), min(), or max(); initialize a total variable before summing inner lists.
+Use loops with `sum()`, `min()`, or `max()`; initialize a total variable before summing.

+### List Comprehension
-Declaring numbers with list comprehension to build a 10×10 2D list of random digits produces ten inner lists, each containing ten elements.
-Each run generates new values because the comprehension calls the random function for every element.
+A 10×10 list comprehension of random digits creates ten inner lists of ten elements.
+New random values appear on each run.

+## c2m1lab.py
+Lab 1 iterates through a list of random integers, classifies each as odd or even, and appends the value to the correct list. random.randint(start, stop) generates integers in the given range, e.g., (0, 100).

+Lab 2 manually computes the sum of a list, then verifies the result against Python’s built‑in sum().

+Lab 3 prints the middle third of a list by slicing the correct index range.
+Slicing a list requires integer indices, not float indices, so if needing to divide to identify start and stop, use floor division '//' operator.

+Lab 4 cross‑references a list of random colors against warm, cool, and neutral color lists and counts matches and non‑matches.

+The lab challenge builds a program that takes a list of integers and outputs a new list labeling each element as odd or even.

+## strbasics.py
+Strings are sequences of characters inside quotes.
+Each string has a length and each character has an index.
+You can replace an entire string with the assignment operator, but you cannot modify individual characters.
+Use \n for line breaks.
+Use triple quotes to preserve whitespace.
+The in operator checks if a character or substring exists in another string.
+The slice operator (:) returns part of a string using start and stop indexes.
+Escape characters begin with \ and signal special meaning.
+Use double quotes for the outer string and single quotes inside to avoid syntax errors.

+## strfunctions.py
+String functions operate on a string and follow the syntax functionname(str) where the string is passed as a parameter. len(my_string) returns the total number of characters, including spaces. min(my_string) returns the smallest character by ASCII/Unicode order. max(my_string) returns the largest character by ASCII/Unicode order.

+## strmethods.py
+A string method is a built‑in operation that acts on a string.
+Methods use the syntax string.method(parameters) and are called with a dot after the string.
+Common string methods include upper(), lower(), strip(), replace(), and split().

+upper() and lower() convert characters to uppercase or lowercase. capitalize() returns a copy with only the first character uppercase. title() returns a copy with each word’s first letter uppercase.

+strip() removes leading or trailing characters and returns a modified copy. startswith() returns True or False if the string begins with a given substring.
+Optional to add the index numbers for start and stop parameters.
+Start is inclusive and Stop is exclusive. replace() returns a copy with one substring replaced by another. find() returns the index of a character or substring, or -1 if not found.

+## striteraction.py
+String iteration means processing a string one character at a time.
+You can iterate using a for loop or by indexing with a while loop.
+Using a while loop to iterate over a string requires a variable to represent the length of the string and another to represent the index.
+Iteration works by stepping through each character in sequence, starting at index 0 and advancing until the final index is reached.

+## strcomparison.py
+Use == and != to compare string values.
+Use is and is not to compare object identity, not content.

+is compares object identity, while == compares value.
+When a = 1 and b = 1, Python reuses the same integer object, so their IDs match.
+After a += 1, a becomes a different value, so Python allocates a new object and the ID changes.
+Use is for identity checks on strings and other objects; use == for numeric value comparison.

+String comparisons are case‑sensitive, so different capitalizations are not equal.
+Alphabetical order is determined by Unicode/ASCII value, so strings compare based on character sequence.

+## strformatting.py
+String interpolation inserts values into a string.
+You can combine strings with + and type casting, or use commas to avoid concatenation.

+.format() uses {} placeholders and substitutes values in order, unless you specify indexes inside the curly braces.

+Main interpolation forms include f‑strings, .format(), and % formatting.

+F‑strings embed expressions inside {}, such as listing the variable inside {}.
+They run fastest.

+% formatting uses specifiers like %s and %d.
+It is older, still readable, but not recommended for new code.
+%s means that the variable that will go in this position is a string.
+%i refers to integer
+%f refers to float.

+## c2m2lab.py
+Lab 1 — Count Uppercase and Lowercase
+Write a program that counts uppercase and lowercase letters in a string, ignoring digits and symbols.

+Lab 2 — Reverse a String
+Write a program that prints a string in reverse order.

+Lab 3 — Swap Case
+Write a program that outputs a new string where uppercase becomes lowercase and lowercase becomes uppercase.

+Lab 4 — Count Vowels
+Write a program that counts vowels (a, e, i, o, u) in a string.

+Lab Challenge — Replace Vowels
+Write a program that replaces each vowel in my_string with *.
+For example, "Hello" becomes "H*ll*".